chavo1/gcp-consul/README.md

 git clone git clone https://github.com/chavo1/gcp-consul.git cd gcp-consul.git/example
 ```
-- Create terraform.tfvars file with needed credential and variables and set consul version based on your AMI.
-Please see example.tfvars:
+- Create terraform.tfvars file with needed credentials and variables for your image.

 ### We can start with deploying process
 ```